 Visitors walking towards the historic ruins at Port Arthur Historic Site, Tasmania.

 Get your booking confirmed instantly

-From Australia's most well-preserved convict history at Port Arthur Historic Site to its fascinating ruins and heritage gardens, experience an authentic journey through time.
+Explore Australia's most well-preserved convict history at Port Arthur Historic Site with its fascinating ruins and heritage gardens for an authentic journey through time.

-Discover significant sites like Point Puer, known as the first Boys Prison within the British Empire, while you enjoy interactive exhibits at Port Arthur Historic Site Tickets & Self-Guided Tour.
+Point Puer's significance as the first Boys Prison within the British Empire is unveiled at Port Arthur Historic Site Tickets & Self-Guided Tour alongside engaging interactive exhibits.

+Visitors walking towards the historic ruins at Port Arthur Historic Site, Tasmania.